who-else-but-arjun/Solar_Panel_dataset/README.md

 - Implements 80-20 train-test split with 10% validation
 - Trains YOLO model on the dataset
 - Evaluates model performance using multiple metrics:
-  - mAP50 (compared between custom and supervision implementations)
+  - mAP50 (compared between our and supervision implementations)
   - Precision, Recall, and F1-scores at various IoU and confidence thresholds
 - Includes visualization of predictions on test samples